China Jan new bank loans jump more than expected to record 4.9 trln yuan

 China's new household deposits rose to 6.2 trillion yuan in January from 2.88 trillion yuan in December.
 Analysts are closely watching that figure for signs that shell-shocked consumers are spending again after a year of lockdowns and job losses battered sentiment.

-Broad M2 money supply in January grew 12.6% from a year earlier, central bank data showed, above estimates of 11.6% forecast in the Reuters poll.
+Broad M2 money supply in January grew 12.6% from a year earlier - the fastest pace since April 2016and above estimates of 11.6% forecast in the Reuters poll.
 It rose 11.8% in December.

-Outstanding yuan loan grew 11.3% from a year earlier compared with 11.1% growth in December.
+Outstanding yuan loans grew 11.3% from a year earlier compared with 11.1% growth in December.
 Analysts had expected 11.0% growth.

 The central bank has promised to make its policy "precise and forceful" this year to support the economy, keeping liquidity reasonably ample and lowering funding costs for businesses.